 IDRP Stage 1 involves making a formal complaint in writing.
-This would normally be considered by the body that made the decision in question.
 If the fund member is not satisfied with actions taken at Stage 1 the complaint will progress to Stage 2.

 IDRP Stage 2 involves a referral to the administering authority, Hammersmith and Fulham Council to take an independent view.